swimoden/LocalizationExtractor/README.md

 .build/release/LocalizationExtractorCLI
 ```

-You will be interactively prompted for:
+You will be prompted for:

 - Project path
-- Localization directories (comma-separated)
+- Localization directories (comma-separated, or auto-detected)
 - Localization file name (`Localizable.strings` by default)
-- Example of your localization usage (to auto-generate regex patterns)
+- Example(s) of your localization usage (auto-generates regex patterns)
-- Whether to include comments in the `.strings` file
+- Whether to include developer comments in the `.strings` file
+- Whether to auto-detect localization folders (from `.lproj` suffixes)
 - Localization base path

 Example session: